connorlucier/AdventOfCode/2015/README.md

 ## Language Selection

-Opted for C++ to grease the wheels a bit.
-Haven't written much C++ since college but want to keep things fresh.
+Opted for C++ since I haven't written much C++ since college but want to grease those wheels a bit.
 Also wanted to play around with shell and makefiles since that's always a doozy.

 ## Build and Run